 This one is SUPER important too.
 Let me tell you why.

-Consistency is key to your blog’s growth, and you should publish at least one blog post per week and at the same time each week.
+Consistency is vital to your blog’s growth, and you should publish at least one blog post per week and at the same time each week.
 This lets Google know that the blog you have created is the real deal and not just another fly-by-night website that will disappear when the hosting expires.

 Google is the internet’s highest authority, so it helps to play by its rules.
 They want you to publish quality content.
 When you consistently create content, Google rewards you for this behavior by crawling your site each week.
-Because of this extra attention from Google, you will begin to appear higher in Google searches.
+Because of this extra attention from Google, you will appear higher in Google searches.

 Pretty cool, right?